technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image79.png)

+15. Select **Publish** and wait till the agent is published.

     >[!Alert] The Publish option is not working currently.
-So the next step cannot be done.
+So this step cannot be executed successfully.
-15. Select **Publish** and wait till the agent is published.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image80.png)

 ## Supplementry - Exercise 8 - Implement Multi agent orchestration in Copilot Studio

->![Alert] This exercise can be performed when the Leave Management agent is published.
+>[!Alert] This exercise can be performed when the Leave Management agent is published.

 Rather than relying on a single agent to do everything—or managing disconnected agents in silos—organizations can now build multi-agent